MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-backup-replicator.md

 ---
-title: How to back up resources using the Azure Stack subscription replicator | Microsoft Docs
+title: How to replicate resources across multiple Azure Stack subscriptions | Microsoft Docs
-description: Learn how to back up resources using the Azure Stack subscription replicator.
+description: Learn how to replicate resources using the Azure Stack subscription replicator set of scripts.
 services: azure-stack
 author: mattbriggs

 ms.service: azure-stack
 ms.topic: how-to
-ms.date: 10/29/2019
+ms.date: 10/30/2019
 ms.author: mabrigg
 ms.reviewer: rtiberiu
-ms.lastreviewed: 10/29/2019
+ms.lastreviewed: 10/30/2019

 # keywords:  X
 # Intent: As an Azure Stack Operator, I want < what? > so that < why? >
 ---

-# How to back up resources using the Azure Stack subscription replicator
+# How to replicate resources using the Azure Stack subscription replicator

-You can use the Azure Stack subscription replicator PowerShell script to copy the resources between Azure Stack subscriptions.
+You can use the Azure Stack subscription replicator PowerShell script to copy the resources between Azure Stack subscriptions, across Azure Stack stamps, or between Azure Stack and Azure.
 The replicator script reads and rebuilds the Azure Resource Manager resources from different Azure and Azure Stack subscriptions.
-This article looks at how the script works, how you can use the script, and provides a reference for operations in the script.
+This article looks at how the script works, how you can use the script, and provides a reference for script operations.

 ## Subscription replicator overview

-The Azure subscription replicator (v3) was designed to be modular.
+The Azure subscription replicator was designed to be modular.
 This tool uses a core processor that orchestrates the resource replication.
 In addition, the tool supports customizable processors that act as templates for copying different types of resources.

 The core processor is made up of the following three scripts: